-How can you get rid of clothes moths?
+How can you get rid of clothes moths in your storage space?
 When people are cleaning out or organizing their belongings for spring cleaning, this is usually a timely concern.
 Clothes moths are not a pleasant surprise to find when organizing, but there are steps you may take to correct the problem and prevent future damage.
 Look for rips or holes in clothing and materials that have been kept in a dark place.
 King’s 625 Storage has some excellent suggestions on how to eliminate clothes moths from your storage unit and keep them from coming back.

 Do you actually have clothes moths?
 If you notice a moth in your home, do not worry right away.
 Many moths that might find their way into your home are after plants, not your clothing.
 Only two moth species are a threat to your clothes: the casemaking clothes moth and the webbing clothes moth—both a yellow or gray color, about 1 cm long.